-OKLAHOMA CITY — Oklahoma Democratic Party leaders said Thursday they're still undecided over whether to mount a legal challenge over Republican U.S. Rep. Markwayne Mullin's victory over the 81-year-old Democratic nominee who died two days before the general election.
+OKLAHOMA CITY — Oklahoma Democratic Party leaders decided Monday not to file a lawsuit over Republican U.S. Rep. Markwayne Mullin's victory over the Democratic nominee who died two days before the general election.

-The Oklahoma Election Board voted last week to certify the results of the Nov.
-4 election based on a recommendation from Attorney General Scott Pruitt's office.
+The Oklahoma Election Board voted last month to certify the results of the Nov.
+4 election based on a recommendation from Republican Attorney General Scott Pruitt's office.

 Democrats have argued that state law calls for a special election in the case of a candidate's death before the election.

 But Pruitt's office, whose attorneys provide legal advice to the election board, said federal law trumps state law in this case, citing a section of federal law that says Oklahoma must hold an election for U.S. representative on the Tuesday after the first Monday in November.

 Democrats had selected outgoing state Sen. Jerry Ellis of Valliant as the party's substitute candidate.